Last Updated on September 4, 2024 by Alice Benny

 Unlike chickens, ducks also like to drink as they are eating.
 This means you should always keep a water trough or bucket nearby where they can take regular sips conveniently.

-The water supply should also be deep enough so that your ducks can dunk their entire head into the water.
+The water supply should be deep enough so the ducks can dunk their entire heads in the water.

 In summary, it’s best to provide ducks with food made for waterfowl and not chicken feed.
 Ducks and chickens have different nutritional requirements.
 However, you can amend the chicken feed to make it nutritionally appropriate for ducks if necessary.